Cases in your area

 Follow Public Health England on Twitter for the latest advice, facts and figures as they are announced.

-You'll need your NHS number to have the vaccine.
 The vaccine is free and only offered by the NHS – they will never ask you for bank details.

 More about vaccinations in Hertfordshire | A Healthier Future

 Frontline social care workers can book their appointment through the NHS national booking service.

 The NHS will be in touch with care provider organisations to arrange for vaccinations.
 If you have any queries about this process, or you're yet to hear from the NHS, email firstname.lastname@example.org.